mdeguzis/SindenLightgunLinux/README.md

 ### Logs

 The current (supposed) state is written to `/tmp/sinden-lightgun.state` when a stop/start script is ran.
+The full log can be foudn at `/tmp/sinden-lightgun.log`.

 ### Gun test not working